How to conduct a SWOT analysis — with examples and template

 If you’re faced with multiple challenges, which issues need to be addressed first?
 And which of the new initiatives should take precedence over the others?

-The answer lies in the SWOT analysis, a framework to help you maximise opportunities and minimise potential roadblocks on your path to success.
+The answer lies in the SWOT analysis, a framework designed to help you maximise opportunities and minimise potential roadblocks on your path to success.

-What is a SWOT analysis?
+What is SWOT analysis?

 A SWOT analysis is a strategic planning technique to assess your business through the lens of the following aspects: